 Details about the Security 2 scheme are shown in the below sequence diagram:

 Application implementation can be found as an example under provisioning.

 Provisioning applications are available for various platforms, along with source code:

-The phone applications offer simple UI and thus more user centric, while the command line application is useful as a debugging tool for developers.
+The phone applications offer simple UI and are thus more user centric, while the command-line application is useful as a debugging tool for developers.